-Mind your belongings when riding the Metro Madrid.
+Mind your belongings when riding the Madrid Metro.
 Unfortunately, there are many pickpockets, and they are extremely good at getting to your wallet, even if it’s in your front pocket or in your purse.

 So wear your backpack on the front, on your chest, carry a purse which zips and keep you arm over it at all times.
 Better yet, wear a money belt (it’s not super trendy but it’s safe).

-Getting through the subway doors if you have many luggages is going to be a challenge.
+Getting through the subway doors if you have a lot of luggage is going to be a challenge.
 Be aware that you are particularly vulnerable at that point.
-There is usually a buzzer which opens a gate on the side to enter the subway when you have cumbersome luggages or a stroller.
+There is usually a buzzer which opens a gate on the side to enter the subway when you have cumbersome luggage or a stroller.

 There are also a lots of beggars in the Madrid subway.
 Some will be in the corridors, some will board the cars, briefly shout out their sad life story and predicament, and then go through the car and ask for money.